Aggressive Behaviour in Toddlers: How to deal with an angry toddler

 Stick to routines: Children thrive on routine.
 It gives them a sense of security, for they know what to expect next.
 Any deviation from the set schedule throws them off board.
 So, try to stick to your child’s pre-set routine as much as possible, especially for mealtimes and bedtimes.
 In most cases, irritability and moodiness in children can be tracked down to just disrupted schedules.

 Distract your child: Every parent in a sticky situation tries this one.
 Getting the child’s mind off what she is obsessed with by pointing out to something or handing her something different and new.
-This time-tested solution works with most frustrated and angry toddlers, and is sure to work on yours as well.
+This time-tested solution works with most frustrated and angry toddlers and is sure to work on yours as well.
 Refer to the list at the end for more quick-fix ideas that work.
 If your child is prone to frequent spells of anger, come up with more such ideas!

 Get off electronics: Nowadays, children spend a lot of time in front of digital screens every day.
 Parents agree that most of what they watch goes unmonitored.
 So, it isn’t surprising when children pick up their kicks and moves from their favourite shows and practise them when angry on the nearest person.
-Make arrangements for your child to spend at least half an hour playing outdoors.
+Plan for your child to spend at least half an hour playing outdoors.
 Let her burn those wiggles inside with some good old-fashioned play.
 You will notice a big difference in her mood when she comes back in.

 Handle yourself first: Many parents react to the tantrums and tense behaviour of their child by yelling louder, hitting hard or whispering threats.
 While this may work temporarily, it does not work in the long run.
 Calm yourself down before handling a cranky child.
 It does not help when you try to meet his aggression with your anger.
 When your child has an emotional outburst, look at him in the eye and speak firmly.
-Make it clear to him that such behaviour is not acceptable.
+Make it clear to him that aggressive behaviour is not acceptable.
 Then follow one of the methods listed below to tackle the issue.

 - Squeeze a soft stress ball